gopig99/googleplaystoredata/README.md

 # googleplaystoredata
-Most of the Apps in the Store are belongs to the cateogory 'Family' and 'Game' Category.
+Most of the Apps in the Store are belongs to the category 'Family' and 'Game' Category.
 At an average of there is 4.19 rating.
 A total of 271 Apps have 5.0 Rating.
 The most famous Apps like WhatsApp, Facebook and Instagram are the most reviewed Apps.